 Why do we need this?

 The existing shopping and community centre buildings are nearing the end of their design life and will need to be replaced.
-We have an opportunity to design for the future and by creating high quality new and better community facilities bringing a range of benefits to the Leys and at the same time providing much needed new housing.
+We have an opportunity to design for the future and by creating high quality new and better community facilities bringing a range of benefits to the Leys and at the same time providing much needed new affordable housing.

 What will the new facilities offer?